Paid speaker, founder, educator, infrastructure strategist

 • Whether the session will be recorded, streamed, distributed, or reused

-• Speaker budget
+• Available budget range

 • Travel coverage